Topics

 Allergy tests FAQs

 Blood tests are the most effective way to detect allergies.
-Allergens are added to the blood, and the level of antibodies produced by your immune system is evaluated.
-If large amounts of antibodies are produced for a particular allergen, you will likely be allergic to the substance.
+Particular allergens are added to the blood, and the level of antibodies produced by your immune system is evaluated.
+If large amounts of antibodies are produced for a particular allergen, you are likely to be allergic to the substance.

 - Tree and grass pollen